NREL/EnergyPlus/design/FY2021/NFP-runarouind-heat-recovery-loop.md

 2. Coil:Cooling:Water:DetailedGeometry
 3. Coil:Heating:Water

 As shown in figure 2, one coil heats in winter and cools in summer while the other does the reverse as is typical in heat recovery components.
 For this reason, a water coil model that can exchange heat based on the entering air and water temperature is required.
 It is believed that the cooling coil model behaves this way (i.e., can heat the air under certain conditions).
 I have also seen this a few times and MJWitte also believes the water cooling coil model has this capability.
+Through testing it has been confirmed Coil:Cooling:Water has the ability to cool or heat the air/water.

 There are two possible approaches I can think of.